 Little dogs are creatures of habit.
 Once they pick up correct behavior through your cues, they will start to act properly.

-A great way to instill correct behavior among puppies is to give them treats!
+A great way to instill correct behavior among puppies is to give them treats or soft toys.

 When puppies congregate, they push the limits by biting each other—some puppies yelp when bitten, signaling that the biting is too much.
 Most of the time, puppies stop once a sound of distress is present.